skrt67/creatoros/README.md

-# CreatorOS - AI-Powered Content Creation Platform
+# Vidova - AI-Powered Content Creation Platform

-CreatorOS is a comprehensive SaaS platform that transforms YouTube videos into a diverse portfolio of high-quality marketing assets using advanced AI automation.
+Vidova is a comprehensive SaaS platform that transforms YouTube videos into a diverse portfolio of high-quality marketing assets using advanced AI automation.
 Built with a modern, scalable architecture designed for production deployment.

 ## 🚀 Features